 HomesNOW!
-Not Later is a group of volunteers working together to provide homes and shelter for the homeless in Bellingham and Whatcom County.
+Not Later is an all-volunteer, privately funded group of people working to provide shelter for the homeless in Bellingham and Whatcom County.
+Our mission is to address basic human needs of homeless individuals and help them in the process of getting back on their feet.
 Click here to check out our Events.

 A Call to Action

 Jim Peterson, formerly homeless for

 17 years, had a dream since 1993 to

 person at a time.
 Jim never gave up on that dream,

 started HomesNOW! to finally

 Housing First, then help homeless individuals with finding support services such as mental counselling, job training, and drug/alcohol treatment as needed.

 This fall, The Whatcom Peace & Justice Center will bring together high school students and veterans to build a tiny home for a houseless veteran with HomesNow.
 Not Later.
 We are happy to announce that we've received funding to build the tiny home thanks to a Project Neighborly grant from the Whatcom Community Foundation!
 Stay tuned this summer for ways to get involved and support this project!

 sooo messed up..makes you not want to ever eat again..sickest and as i understand it it happens more often than reported..yikes